 What is misuse of the notification tool?

-Only click on the flag icon if you genuinely believe that a review violates our User Guidelines because it contains your personal details, has offensive language, or you have reason to believe it's a fake review.
+Only click on the flag icon if you genuinely believe that a review violates our User Guidelines.
 Misuse of this function includes (but isn’t limited to):

-Notifying genuine reviews that comply with our guidelines to get these reviews removed
+Notifying genuine reviews that comply with our guidelines in order to get these reviews removed

 Re-notifying the same review, after it has already been investigated and found to meet our User Guidelines

 Example: John can see that one of the 5-star reviews for Company B he notified last month is still visible on Trustpilot.
-After John flagged it, the review was investigated by Trustpilot’s Compliance Team who found, correctly, that it didn't contravene the User Guidelines because there was no personal information, offensive language, or evidence that the review was fake.
+After John flagged it, the review was investigated by Trustpilot’s Compliance Team who found, correctly, that it didn't contravene the User Guidelines.
 That’s why it’s back online.
 John simply doesn’t like Company B, so he flags the review again.

 Flagging a competitor domain’s positive reviews